-Sempronius, BE, Feb/Mar 1944: FN, assistance to chief of sabotage, organization of reception of material, using business cover; no reports received from mission in surviving file.
+Sempronius, BE, Feb/Mar 1944: FN, assistance to the chief of sabotage, organization of reception of material, using business cover; no reports received from the mission in surviving file.

 Siamang, IT, Val Maria area, helping to coordinate anti-scorch measures to protect hydroelectric plants in the region.

 Silkmerchant, BE, May 1941: organization of passive resistance through liberal and social parties, eventually leading to sabotage.